USS Quillback

-USS Quillback (SS-424), a Tench-class submarine, was the only ship of the United States Navy to be named for quillback, a fish of the sucker family, widespread in the freshwaters of North America and Northern Asia.
+USS Quillback (SS-424), a Tench-class submarine, was the only ship of the United States Navy to be named for the quillback, a fish of the sucker family, widespread in the freshwaters of North America and Northern Asia.

+Commissioned in December 1944, USS Quillback went on one war patrol in May-July 1945, and was refitting for a second patrol when Japan surrendered on 14 August 1945.
+She served two periods in commission: 1944-1952 and 1953-1973, for a total of 28 years of active service.
+USS Quillback was sold for scrap in 1974.

 Construction

 When her construction by the Portsmouth Navy Yard in Kittery, Maine, was authorized, her name was to be Trembler, which would have made her the first ship named for the trembler, a torpedinoid fish of the West Indies and Brazil, but she was given a less embarrassing name on 7 December 1943.

 Her keel was laid down on 27 June 1944.
-She was launched on 1 October 1944 sponsored by Mrs. J. A. Tyree, Jr., and commissioned on 29 December 1944.
+She was launched on 1 October 1944 sponsored by Mrs. J. A. Tyree Jr., and commissioned on 29 December 1944.

-Wartime Activities
+Wartime activities

 After training at New London, Connecticut, and work on an experimental ordnance project at Key West, Florida, Quillback departed for Pearl Harbor and her maiden war patrol, off the coast of Kyūshū.
 During this patrol, from 30 May to 24 July 1945, she destroyed a Japanese suicide motorboat and rescued one aviator from the water only a half mile from the heavily armed shore.
 Surrender of the enemy found Quillback refitting for her second patrol at Guam.

-Training Activities
+Training activities

 Peacetime duties returned Quillback to New London for duty as a unit of Submarine Squadron 2.
 From 1945 to 1951, she operated with the Submarine School in a training capacity and as an experimental unit of the Naval Underwater Sound Laboratory.
 In April 1951, Quillback departed New London for a six-month tour of duty with the Sixth Fleet in the Mediterranean Sea.
 In April 1952, she reported to the Portsmouth Naval Shipyard for decommissioning and conversion.

 On 27 February 1953, Quillback was recommissioned and joined the Submarine Force, Atlantic Fleet as a streamlined Greater Underwater Propulsive Power Program (GUPPY) Submarine.
 She reported to ComSubRon 4 at Key West.
 There in local operations, with occasional trips to Guantanamo Bay, she assisted the Fleet Training Group in Destroyer ASW indoctrination.
 In 1956, 1957, and 1958, Quillback took part in major fleet and NATO exercises in the North Atlantic.